oobanooba0/TFMG/README.md

 Dobberoonski - For teaching me about compound entities

+allison - For helping me make compound entities work for the thermal system

+Mr.SmoothieHuman - for pointing me to the runtime docs, which i somehow missed because i am stoopid.

 People who I never talked to but I'd like to thank anyway:

 Corlin and Xiroc - Platformer Mod

+Flib team - Flib is pretty nice.

 NindyBun - Heat Powered production